GlobalWebIndex/challenge-python-v1/README.md

 `get` api/dinosaurs:

-The response provides a list of dinosaurs:
+The response provides a list of dinosaurs, with the following for each one:
-- details for the period, size and eating type.
+- details for the period, size and eating type,
+- typical colours, (up to four)
-- the amount of likes and from which owner
+- the amount of likes and from which owner,
 - the images for the dinosaur, the links of which provide the image when used

-Example of a response with one dinosaur:
+Example of a response (with one dinosaur):
 <details><summary>api/dinosaurs response</summary>
 <p>